Fiona-T/pension-pal/README.md

 ## User Experience (UX)
 ---
 ### User stories
+- #### Note on User Stories and Project Development:
+  The project was developed using Agile methodology.
+A list of User Stories were defined at the project outset, when they were refined some of them were Epics so were broken down into smaller User Stories.
+Also further User Stories were added throughout the project.
+For each User Story, the process of refinement included defining the Acceptance Criteria to flesh out the expectations.
+Then the Tasks from the development side were added.
+At this point the User Story was added to the Product Backlog.
+The Product Backlog was refined throughout the project and User Stories prioritised for the next iteration.
+Each User Story was given a story point value and a MoSCoW priority, before then being either added to the next Iteration, or left on the Product Backlog for future iterations.
+Each Iteration was completed and any user stories not completed in that iteration were moved back to the Product Backlog.

+  This was managed via GitHub as follows:
+  - User Stories were recorded via Issues (a template was created) and GitHub labels were used for story points and MoSCoW priority level
+  - Product Backlog created using Milestone
+  - Iterations created using Milestone
+  - The work for each Iteration was managed through a kanban board created using GitHub Projects

+  All of the above can be seen in the GitHub repo, where you can see which User Stories or Issues were included in each Iteration.

 - As a visiting user, I can learn what the site is about, so I can decide whether to sign up to the site
 - As a site user, I can navigate the site so that I can find the page I want to go to
 - As a registered user, I can sign into my account so that I can access my jobs and pension information